cosmos/cosmos/WHITEPAPER.md

 a network of many blockchains powered by Tendermint via TMSP.
-While existing proposals aim to create a "single blockchain" with total global transaction ordering, Atom permits many blockchains to run concurrently with one another via a sharding mechanism.
+While existing proposals aim to create a "single blockchain" with total global transaction ordering, Atom permits many blockchains to run concurrently with one another and yet retain interoperability.

-At the basis, a global hub blockchain (the Atom hub) manages many independent blockchain shards called "zones".
+At the basis, a global hub blockchain (the Atom hub) manages many independent blockchains called "zones" (sometimes referred to as "shards", in reference to the database scaling technique known as "sharding").
 A constant stream of recent block commits from zones posted on the hub allows the hub to keep up with the state of each zone.
 Likewise, each zone keeps up with the state of the hub (but zones do not keep up with each other except indirectly through the hub).
-Packets of information are then communicated from one chain to another by posting Merkle-proofs that collide with a recent block-hash from the source.
+Packets of information are then communicated from one zone to another by posting Merkle-proofs as evidence that the information was sent and received.
 This mechanism is called inter-blockchain communication, or IBC for short.

 ![Figure of hub and zones
 acknowledgement](https://raw.githubusercontent.com/gnuclear/atom-whitepaper/master/images/hub_and_zones.png)